The goal of shoulder osteoarthritis treatment is to get the patient moving towards a pain free range of motion.

 What people, perhaps one day like yourself, who come into our office want is a realistic plan to get them to a pain-free range of motion in a functioning shoulder.
 Many times we can get people to this goal, many times we come close to getting people to this goal with significant improvement to their quality of life.
 There are times when we can only help a little.
 There are times we cannot help at all.
 People we cannot help would be significantly advanced cases of degenerative shoulder disease.
 Perhaps 10 to 20% of patients who seek regenerative medicine will not be good candidates.
 This is why I invite people to email me to discuss before they make an appointment.
 You can do so as well by using the form below.

 We do a lot of research in our clinic, one topic we research often is shoulder osteoarthritis.
-It truly amazes me how many new studies there are on the problems of shoulder replacement and fixing a failed replacement.
+There are many new studies on the problems of shoulder replacement and fixing a failed replacement.

 Here is a 2018 study from a Swedish research team.
 It appears in the journal Acta orthopaedica (1) and discusses shoulder hemiarthroplasty.

-- Shoulder hemiarthroplasty is a procedure where the ball of the shoulder is replaced with a prosthetic, while the socket remains intact.
+- Shoulder hemiarthroplasty is a procedure where the ball of the shoulder is replaced with a prosthetic, while the socket (or tee) remains intact.